Sambo (martial art): Beach sambo

 Sambo beach, as the name suggests, is held on soft beaches or strips of sand.
+It was officially introduced as an international discipline by the International SAMBO Federation in 2010s.

 History

 Origins and influences

 Vasili Oschepkov was one of the first foreigners to learn judo in Japan and had earned his Nidan (second-degree black belt, out of then five) from judo's founder, Kano Jigoro.
 Spiridonov's background involved indigenous martial arts from various Soviet regions as well as an interest in Japanese jujutsu (though he never formally trained in it).
 His reliance on movement over strength was in part because during World War I, he received a bayonet wound which left his left arm lame.
 Both Oschepkov and Spiridonov independently hoped that Soviet military hand-to-hand combat techniques could be improved with an infusion of the techniques distilled from other foreign martial arts.
 Contrary to common lore, Oschepkov and Spiridonov did not cooperate on the development of their hand-to-hand systems.
 Rather, their independent notions of hand-to-hand combat merged through cross-training between students and formulating efforts by their students and military staff.
 While Oschepkov and Spiridonov did have occasions to collaborate, their efforts were not completely united.

 Each technique was carefully dissected and considered for its merits, and if found acceptable in unarmed combat, refined to reach sambo's ultimate goal: to stop an armed or unarmed adversary in the least time possible.
 Thus, many techniques from jujutsu, judo, and other martial systems joined with the indigenous fighting styles to form the sambo repertoire.
 When the techniques were perfected, they were woven into sambo applications for personal self-defence, police, crowd control, border guards, secret police, dignitary protection, psychiatric hospital staff, military, and commandos.